empiricalbayes/CSCDRNA/README.md

 install.packages("CSCDRNA")
 ```

-The package can be installed from the GitHub repository
+The package can also be installed from the GitHub repository
 ```r
 devtools::install_github("empiricalbayes/CSCDRNA")
 ```